 The standards listed below represent the minimum levels of preparation and achievement necessary to be considered for admission.
 Most admitted students exceed these minimum levels.
 Each application is reviewed individually.
-When making admission decisions, the university is primarily concerned with the depth and challenge of the college-preparatory program, including the senior year; grade trends in the college-preparatory subjects; and the student's class rank.
-Students whose records fall slightly below the minimum standards may receive serious consideration if their grades have been steadily improving in a challenging college-preparatory program.
-Conversely, declining grades or a program of less demanding courses are often reasons to deny admission.
+When making admission decisions, the university is primarily concerned with the breadth and depth of the college-preparatory program including the student's cumulative grade point average, SAT/ACT scores, academic curriculum and the grades received in those academic courses, grade trends in collegepreparatory subjects, class rank and other additional factors.